 The federal courts enforce Consent Orders.
 If your spouse stops complying with a Consent Order, you can ask the court for sanctions and other remedies to compel your spouse to behave.

-So if you're worried about whether your spouse will do what's agreed, Consent Orders are a far better option.
+So if you're worried about whether your spouse will actually do what has been agreed, Consent Orders are a safer option than BFAs.

 You can obtain a Consent Order or BFA any time after separation.
 You don’t have to wait until you’re divorced.

 Indeed, once you get a divorce, you usually only have 12 months to formalise a financial agreement anyway.
 So most couples work out and formalise their financial agreements first and get a legal divorce later.

 Getting a Consent Order or a BFA is a bit like buying insurance – protecting yourself for the future.